SintraCascaisSesimbra.com

 The Praça de Bocage is the heart of Setubal and a great place for a relaxed drink

 The Mercado do Livramento is one of the largest covered markets in Portugal.
 This bustling market includes a large fresh fish section and numerous stalls selling locally grown produce.
-The Livramento market is a great place for an immersion into typical Portuguese life, but arrive early, as by lunchtime most of the stalls are closing.
+The Livramento market offers an authentic glimpse into typical Portuguese life, but arrive early, as by lunchtime most of the stalls are closing.

 The Mercado do Livramento, Portugal's busiest indoor markets